 A few weeks ago, I felt empowered that I stood up for my rights and freedoms.
 Now we know that the price for this was slander, embarrassment and a very big hassle for my wife.
 Both Sam's Club and Wal-Mart lost a customer today because of this too.
 Maybe someone else hearing this story will be inspired to stand up for their rights.
 My guess is that Sam's Club can't accuse everyone being a belligerent drunk for not following their rules.

-I recently won a bid @ Sam's Club Online Auction on a 1 ct Asscher Cut Diamond Ring.
+I recently won a bid @ Sam's Club Online Auction on a 1 ct Asscher-Cut Diamond Ring.
 It was a successful bid closing @ a good price for me, the consumer, but apparently not for them, for on the following day instead of receiving an email regarding shipping of my item I received an email advising me that due to human error that the item was not available.
-I feel that this may be a case of auction fraud with the seller refusing to sell an item on a successfully won bid due to the winning bid amount being less than they anticpated.
+I feel that this may be a case of auction fraud with the seller refusing to sell an item on a successfully won bid due to the winning bid amount being less than they anticipated.
 I am extremely disappointed as I monitored this item for hours bidding back & forth until I finally won my ring.

-When I first went into Sam's Club I was scolded for entering the Photo Center, I told the lady I was just looking for future purchases.
+When I first went into Sam's Club I was scolded for entering the Photo Center.
+I told the lady I was just looking for future purchases.
 Secondly my husband asked another employee if an item was in stock, she looked at him in a nasty manner and basically told him to get lost.
 I received a temporary member number and I was going to purchase some items at the new Sam's Club, but a cashier in the self-service lane came out of nowhere and was very hostile.
 We said that we had a temporary number and she tried to enter it and it would not work, she then became extremely rude and insinuated that we were doing something underhanded.

-I said that I went online and considered purchasing a membership online and she lied and told me that no one could purchase a membership online, that was a complete lie because I was thinking of buying one before I applied for the credit card.
+I said that I went online and considered purchasing a membership online and she lied and told me that no one could purchase a membership online.
+That was a complete lie because I was thinking of buying one before I applied for the credit card.
 I went back home and sure enough one can purchase a membership online.
-In this economy why is Sam's Club employing rude, New Yorkers that look like they belong in a trailer park.
+In this economy why is Sam's Club employing rude, New Yorkers that look like they belong in a trailer park?
 Surely they could have found a better caliber of employee than these rude, lying, nasty persons.

 ANCHORAGE, ALASKA -- I had been to Walmart numerous times this summer and each time they pushed to get me to sign up for a Sam's club membership.
 I finally gave in and was talked into a plus membership with the promise of special deals, early and late shopping events with great deals for Plus members that they appreciate.
 We were notified of a special event on 18 Aug between 7 and 9 PM.
 We arrived at 7:30 PM and expected to enter and see what specials they have.
 As we walked toward the door we saw a line of 30-50 people waiting to get into the store.
 It was lightly raining.

 The store was letting 15 people at a time enter the store.
 When I asked why we were waiting outside in the rain to get to a special event when we had paid extra for a plus membership.
 I talked to a lady who had come out to talk to customers waiting and she said they couldn't let everyone in at once because they were not staffed to do so.
 I then asked to talk to a manager - a man she identified as **.
 When I asked him why we were waiting in line in the rain to get in to a special event he indicated that everyone was waiting not just me - that was not the question I wanted answered.

 As we spoke his voice was raised and I matched his volume level with my own.
 I finally asked for my membership dues back and he said after everyone was let in and taken care of then he would take care of me.
-I then asked him to re-affirm he said I just had to wait until everyone else was taken care of and he said yes - his entire staff is there to take care of members.
+I then asked him to re-affirm he said I just had to wait until everyone else was taken care of and he said "Yes" - his entire staff is there to take care of members.
 I reminded him I still am a member and showed him my card.** was rude and condescending.
 If this is how Sam's Club treats their Plus members I don't want to know how they treat regular customers or employees.

 I thought a Plus membership meant I was going to be one of Sam's elite members but instead was treated worse than I have ever been treated by any retailer or wholesale organization.
 I left the store because I wasn't about to stand around in the rain to spend money at a store and I will return and ask for my membership refund - I hope Sam's honors that!!!!

 I won an auction for a flat screen TV and received the "you won" and "order confirmation" emails.
 A week later I checked my account and found it had been cancelled.
 I called and was told they were out of stock yet they sold three more several days after I supposedly won mine but for higher prices.
 They either cancelled mine and sold it later for a higher price or were selling things they did not have physical possession of.
 Both are violations of auction fundamentals.
-I asked for something with similar specs and was told no. They have no reserve on their auction items.
+I asked for something with similar specs and was told "No".
+They have no reserve on their auction items.

 Since this posting Sam's Club got involved after my phone call complaints and set me up with 3 "private auctions".
 In theory they located the item and held it for me alone to bid on.
 They had me place the same bid they could not fulfill previously and I won all three but they were not able to fill the orders after all that.
 I can't believe their customer service got involved to that point and still could not come up with the item they claimed to have.